Doriandarko/claude-engineer/readme.md

-# 🤖 Claude Engineer
+# 🤖 LLM Engineer

-Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
+LLM Engineer is an interactive command-line interface (CLI) that leverages the power of advanced LLMs, such as Anthropic's Claude-3.5-Sonnet model, to assist with software development tasks.
 This tool combines the capabilities of a large language model with practical file system operations and web search functionality.

 ## ✨ Features

-- 💬 Interactive chat interface with Claude-3.5-Sonnet
+- 💬 Interactive chat interface with LLMs
 - 📁 File system operations (create folders, files, read/write files)
 - 🔍 Web search capabilities using Tavily API
 - 🌈 Syntax highlighting for code snippets